Anyone who has spent a significant amount of time on internet message boards, chatrooms, or comment sections has, at some point:

 Although this opens up more possibilities for thought and communication and has led to rapid social changes all over the world, it brings new challenges with it as well.

 Already, internet culture seems to be adapting.
-New social functions are being labelled and understood.
+New social functions are being labeled and understood.
 Trolls pick fights unnecessarily.
 Memes are ways for people to share laughter about topics which are sometimes taken too seriously.
 Social media allows us to negotiate the meaning of a swarm of ideas in a short amount of time.

-But at the same time, we’re all exposed to more dialog and more people’s thoughts than at any other point in history.
+But at the same time, we’re all exposed to more dialogue and more people’s thoughts than at any other point in history.
 While it’s good that human communication has achieved infinite capacity, as individuals we must also adapt to these new realities.
 We must begin accepting responsibility for how we react to what we read.
 We have to accept that we will always be offended by somebody, in some way, and sometimes live with it.